jonfrank/rosie-project/public/topics/junior-salvage-stewards/Join the Cogs Art.md

 2. Look at the children's expressions.
 How do you think they feel about being part of the Cogs?

+Did you notice the children smiling?
+Maybe you said they look happy, excited or even proud to be Cogs.

 3. How does this poster encourage children to join the Cogs?

 This is a propaganda poster created by the British government.
 Propaganda tries to influence people's beliefs and actions.